-- 1 Fill in the triangle below by putting the risks into one of the three causal factors (vehicle, driver and environment) of road crashes.
-You may want to replay the section. - 2 In your opinion which factor (vehicle, driver and environment) would have the greatest impact and the highest risk for Sam?
-Why? - What is one thing Sam can do to reduce his risk?
+- 1 Fill in the triangle below by putting the risks into one of the three causal factors (vehicle, driver and environment) of road crashes. - 2 In your opinion which factor (vehicle, driver and environment) would have the greatest impact and the highest risk for Sam?
+Why? - 3 What is one thing Sam can do to reduce his risk?

-Sissy is driving for the first time solo when she arrives at a set of traffic lights at a busy intersection.
-The traffic lights are not working.
-There is no policeman controlling traffic.
-It is raining softly, her windscreen wipers are not working properly and her windows are fogging up.
+Sissy is driving for the first time solo when s at a busy intersection.
+The traffic lights are controlling traffic.
+It is raining softly, her wi properly and her windows are fogging up.

-- 1 Fill in the triangle below by putting the risks into one of the three causal factors (vehicle, driver and environment) of road crashes.
-You may want to replay the section. - 2 What else could affect the safest decision Sissy could make? - What is one thing Sissy can do to reduce her risk?
+- 1 Fill in the triangle below by putting the risks into one of the three causal factors (vehicle, driver and environment) of road crashes. - 2 What else could affect the safest decision Sissy could make? - 3 What is one thing Sissy can do to reduce her risk?